Many of us must now accept that ticks are part of our lives when enjoying the outdoors.

 - Look for natural tick repellents to apply to your clothing before recreating outdoors.

 - Get an early start on treating your yard with organic, routine tick sprays for your yard from Pure Solutions.
 This will help reduce the population of adult deer ticks that survived the winter, preventing them from laying eggs on your property.
 Our all-natural, organic solution is a tick spray engineered from botanical oils.
-It has been proven to be safe for use around kids, pets and the environment.
+It has been proven to be safer for use around kids, pets and the environment.
 Our proven solution has over 10 years of effective results in mosquito and tick extermination.